Vickicodes/ecommerce/README.md

 # Motivation
 Built this application to further develop my JS skills, it is not intended for production use.
 Building a Data Store from scratch was an exercise in expanding my knowledge in Classes and Inheritance with OOP.
-I  have also developed some good examples of code re-use.
+I  have also developed some good examples of code that is available for re-use on other projects.

 # Known Issues